Oushesh/Impact_Nexus005/README.md

 ## Data Version Control (DVC)
     Services/DVC

 One of the most powerful updates to the previous pipeline I provide is the use of dvc which as shown in the gif has the power to exectute only those steps of the code which are changed.
-As the pipeine grows more and more complex only parts that are changed are retrained leading to faster and safer development.
+As the pipeline grows more and more complex only parts that are changed are retrained leading to faster and safer development.

-    * Data Version Control retraining without chaning all parts of the pipeline.
+Data Version Control allows retraining without chaning all parts of the pipeline.

-    You can also visualize the Directy Acycli Graph of the pipline using dvc dag
+You can also visualize the Direct Acycic Graph of the pipline using

+    dvc dag

 While there are other options like Apache Airflow, DVC and CML is preferred since it provides:
 Versioning of Data, Continuous ML, CI/CD

 Below you see when the parameter in the script of the pipeline is changed.
 The tests are rerun.

+    dvc repro

 ![DVC_Reprogrammable_Code](docs/dvc_repro.gif)